daniele77/daniele77.github.io/_drafts/properties-oo.md

 ### Reusability

-Maybe reusability is not on your priority list.
+Maybe reusability is not on top of your priority list.
 You can always copy and paste the piece of code you need and then modify it.
 After all, I did the same thing with the code above for a prototype I needed quickly.
 And it worked.
 Don't we all do the same thing with Stack Overflow snippets? :-) So, what's the harm really?

 Well, maybe.
 But you're not considering the whole thing.
 Reusability across different projects is hard.
 You can write libraries